jamesrustad/jamesrustad.github.io/source/_posts/2020/04/2020-04-30-Analysing-Composition-1-The-Lines-of-Psycho.md

 #### References

 1. Stills taken from the fantastic resource: https://the.hitchcock.zone/wiki/1000_Frames_of_Hitchcock
-2. Background infomation on Psycho and quotes from: Hitchcock at Work, Bill Krohn.
+2. Background information on Psycho and quotes from: Hitchcock at Work, Bill Krohn.

 ---